 At the end of the day, they are essentially producing the opposite effect than what we got the oils for in the first place.

-How do we test/check our oils?
+How do we check/test essential oils?

 Luckily for us there are a number of quick and easy tests or checks we can do to help us determine whether the oils we have a real or fake.
 Let’s work through them: